- Who We Are

 Mona G. Ebrahimi

-Ms. Ebrahimi, a principal attorney with the firm, practices in the municipal and public agency area providing general legal counsel and advice to municipalities, counties, special districts and other public entities.
+Ms. Ebrahimi, a shareholder with the firm, practices in the municipal and public agency area providing general legal counsel and advice to municipalities, counties, special districts and other public entities.
 She is also a certified mediator experienced in alternative dispute resolution, offering clients a cost-effective, non-litigation option for resolving conflicts.

 - Public contracts review, drafting and competitive bidding